All India Institute of Medical Sciences, Deoghar: Campus

-Construction of the permanent campus started in December 2019 and is almost completed with both opd and ipd block functional, the construction is expected to be completed by the end of 2023.
+Construction of the permanent campus started in December 2019 and is almost completed with both opd and ipd block functional, the construction completed by the end of 2023.
 The entire campus is expected to be finished in December 2023.
 The administration along with academic block had already been shifted to its permanent campus.
 Later, AIIMS Deoghar also started it Bsc.Nursing courses with an annual intake of 62 along with its regular MBBS batch of 125 students and MD/MS courses.

 Hospital services

 The 40-room outpatient department was inaugurated by the then Minister of Health and Family Welfare, Mansukh Mandaviya, on 24 August 2021, including a night shelter facility for the patients and attendants.
 Online registration facilities were launched on 3 September 2021.
 On July 12, 2022, the 250-bed in-patient department (IPD) and operation theatre were opened.
 The newly built ipd block and administration block were also inaugurated by Shri.Narendra Modi on 12 July 2022.
 The hospital is expected to be completed by the end of 2023 and will be totally functional with 750 beds ipd and opd facilities.

 The new building of Deoghar AIIMS has started OPD services and now treating 1200 patients in a day.
 In the next few days, 3000 patients will be able to be treating in OPD.